Ton Sak Yai National Park: Climate

 Ton Sak Yai National park has a tropical savanna climate (Köppen climate classification category Aw), which is divided into three seasons.
 The rainy or southwest mansoon season, with hot weather from May until September.
 Winter or northeast mansoon season, with cold weather from October until February.
 Summer or pre-mansoon season, from March until April.
 Temperature statistics: maximum temperature is 43 C and lowest temperature is 13 C.

 History

 In December 1990, a survey was set up in the Khlong Tron National Forest Reserve in Mueang Uttaradit and Nam Pat districts of Uttaradit province.
 The name was "Khlong Tron National park".
 On November 8, 1994, a draft decree was proposed to establish a national park, including Nam Pat Forest, Pak Huay Chalong Forest, Huay Sisead Forest, Khlong Tron Fang Khwa Forest and Khong Tron Fang Say Forest.
-On December 4, 2003, Khlong Tron National Park, covering an area of 519 km2 was declared the 103rd national park and managed by Protected Areas Regional Office 11 (Phitsanulok).
+On December 4, 2003, Khlong Tron National Park, covering an area of 519 km2 was declared the 103rd national park and managed by region 11 (Phitsanulok).
 On July 12, 2012, the name of the park was changed to "Ton Sak Yai National Park", after the 1500 year old teak tree with a circumference of 10 meters.